2-Week Perth To Adelaide Road Trip Itinerary: Best Places To Stop

 Distance from Perth to Norseman 722 KM | Distance from Ceduna Adelaide 700 KM

 Tip: Fill up with fuel before you start because it is expensive along the way.
 And only travel by daylight.
-The risks of wildlife on the road at night are high and it’s better to camp overnight instead!
+The risk of encountering wildlife on the road at night is high, and it’s better to camp overnight instead!

 WHERE TO STAY: There are free camping stops plus accommodation at many of the roadhouses.